General Questions

 1. Extend some JComponent (from SwingSet) e.g. JPanel, JTextField, JTable.

-2. Implement the AttributeEditor interface.
+2. Implement the AttributeEditor interface.or

 1. Extend BinaryEditor (for binary values) or DefaultEditor (for string values) or any other built-in editor.